bjmcnabb/DMS_Climatology/NESAP/readme.md

 Scripts included here generate a boreal summertime DMS climatology for the NE Subarctic Pacific (NESAP), using ensembled random forest regression and artificial neural network algorithms.

 All DMS data can be found in the NOAA PMEL repository (https://saga.pmel.noaa.gov/dms/).
-For a full list of predictor data used, see "Satellite_Data_Processing_NESAP.ipynb".
+For a full list of predictor data used, and the post-processing applied, see "Satellite_Data_Processing_NESAP.ipynb".

 PLEASE NOTE:
 The "Taylordiagram.py" script includes functions to generate a Taylor Diagram (Taylor, 2001).
 It is from the public domain and is NOT my creation - all credit goes to Yannick Copin (https://gist.github.com/ycopin/3342888).
 However, this version is included for compatability and is modified to do the following: